What is Grey Havens Group?

 Do I have to be a member?

-While our book discussions are fueled by camaraderie, there is no official membership for adults.
+While our literary and philosophical discussions are fueled by camaraderie, there is no official membership for adults.
 We think newcomers will be surprised by how quickly and easily they feel at home.
 We also hope that those who have been away from our discussions for a while will feel as if they never left!

 How much reading should I do for each meeting?